 Interestingly here, it was the building of munitions factories, rather than production within them, which linked the builder concretely to the war effort.
 However, although this film does clearly suggest that those builders, and the factories they built, had a key role in prosecuting and winning the war such films, as with other state propaganda due to their limited releases, were not widely seen.

-Similarly, in the Humphrey Jennings Crown Film Unit documentary short A closing days of the war, the narrator explains:
+Similarly, in the Humphrey Jennings Crown Film Unit documentary short A Diary for Timothy (Humphrey Jennings, 1946), released in 1946 but documenting the closing days of the war, the narrator explains: